The Youth Tourism Conference

 Following the success of last year’s outstanding conference and awards night, AQ are continuing to focus on curating a dedicated one-day conference focused on addressing the challenges and opportunities that affect youth tourism in Australia and New Zealand.

 The 2019 industry- led Youth Tourism Conference will provide attendees with opportunities for professional and business development as well as networking and engagement opportunities with industry colleagues.
 Delegates will hear from industry-leading speakers on critical industry issues and innovative ideas.
 Prepare to be inspired, prepare for the future of the youth tourism industry.

 Date: Thursday 14 November 2019

 Time: Arrival and registration from 8:30am.
-Conference to begin at 8:45am.
+Conference to begin promptly at 8:45am.

 Venue: The Island – 3128 Surfers Paradise Blvd, Surfers Paradise.